fidanbb/AlgorithmProblemSolutions/README.md

-# This repo contains solutions of Hacker Rank and different algorithmic problems
+# This repo contains solutions of Hacker Rank, LeetCode and different algorithmic problems